aklivity/zilla-docs/src/how-tos/confluent-cloud/secure-public-access.md

 > This creates a Route53 Hosted zone to for a a generic DNS record can point to the Confluent Cloud with AWS PrivateLink used by the <ZillaPlus/> proxy.

-Follow the [Create Hosted Zone](https://console.aws.amazon.com/route53/v2/hostedzones#CreateHostedZone) with the following parameters and defaults.
+Follow the [Create Hosted Zone](https://console.aws.amazon.com/route53/v2/hostedzones#CreateHostedZone) wizard with the following parameters and defaults.

 - Domain name: `<Region>.aws.private.confluent.cloud`
 - Type: `Private`